Delivery modes for learning

 On campus (Blended)

 Learning and teaching activities occurs predominantly on campus with face-to-face delivery being complemented by online communication, learning activities, resources and assessments.
-Examples may include transforming materially previously presented in a lecture environment, into interactive online learning, and then maximising weekly class time to consolidate peer learning opportunities.
+This may include transforming materially previously presented in a lecture environment, into interactive online learning, and then maximising weekly class time to consolidate peer learning opportunities.
 Or alternating learning between face-to-face one week and online learning the next.

 Off campus (Flexible or block)

 Delivery of teaching and learning activities, including communication, learning activities, resources and assessments occurs predominantly online.
-This is integrated with flexible (eg: evening, weekend classes) or block mode teaching/training, delivered on campus or at a workplace.
-Examples may include 11 weeks of online learning, with a one week face-to-face block to consolidate and/or demonstrate learning/skills; or weekly online learning, consolidated with weekend face-to-face intensives every fourth weekend.
+This is integrated with flexible (eg evening, weekend classes) or block mode teaching/training, delivered on campus or at a workplace.
+This may include 11 weeks of online learning, with a one week face-to-face block to consolidate and/or demonstrate learning/skills; or weekly online learning, consolidated with weekend face-to-face intensives every fourth weekend.

 Wholly online courses are those that have no face-to-face contact with teachers or student peers.
-Thus the delivery of all teaching and learning activities – including communication, learning activities, resources and assessment – all occurs online.
+The delivery of all teaching and learning activities – including communication, learning activities, resources and assessment – all occurs online.
 For an engaging and effective online learning experience the teacher must embed opportunities for communication and interaction with and between students, teachers and content.
 Online communication and collaboration are essential in facilitating learning in any context, but are especially important for wholly online students who, without regular teacher and peer communication and support, may encounter feelings of isolation and disengagement.